nrdave/dotfiles/README.md

 - mimeopen
 - trash-put

+### mako

+A Wayland notification daemon I'm using at the moment (no particular reason why, I just chose it and found it to do what I need).
+The config just sets up colors to match the Arc GTK theme, as well as include ePapirus icons and set the font to sans-serif (i.e. use the user/system sans-serif font).
+It also sets a 3 second default timeout on notifications.

 ### Neovim

 My preferred CLI editor.
 I like `vim` in general, I mainly chose Neovim because configuration in Lua is easier than in vimscript IMO.